YORK SEVENTH-DAY ADVENTIST CHURCH REOPENED SATURDAY MAY 30 2020

 York County was placed in the yellow phase of Governor Wolf's reopening strategy on Friday May 22.
 It moved to the green phase on Friday June 12.
 The “green” phase increases our potential gathering, but we are going to stick to under 75% of church capacity.
 On Friday November 20 requirements changed due to the holiday season travel, but will not impact our church capacity.

 We know now that COVID-19 can be spread to others by infected persons who have few or no symptoms.
 Even if an infected person is only mildly ill, the people they spread it to may become seriously ill or even die, especially if that person is 65 or older with pre-existing health conditions that place them at higher risk.
 Because of the hidden nature of this threat, everyone who attends our Church should follow the practices specified in the following protocols, all of which facilitate a safe and measured reopening.
 As COVID-19 is still circulating in our community, we will continue to observe practices that protect everyone, including those who are most vulnerable.

 1. Sanctuary - limited to 100 persons 2.
-School Gymnasium - limited to 75 persons (if necessary)
+School Gymnasium - limited to 75 persons (ONLY if necessary)

 Note: The services in the school gym will be a projection from the live services taking place in the sanctuary.

 Note: Please be understanding if you arrive and the doors are closed.
-We are only following Governor Wolf's reopening strategy and don't want our church to be found out of compliance.
+We are only following Governor Wolf's guidelines and don't want our church to be found out of compliance.
 This could lead to problems that could have easily been avoided.

-The seating will be like communion service, where it will be every other row.
+• The seating will be like communion service, where it will be every other row.
 Please keep at least six feet separation between parties in the row you choose.
-The bows will be on the rows that are to remain empty (Remember, “bow” means “no”).
+The ropes will be on the rows that are to remain empty.

 • Each Sabbath you attend these services you can be sure that the facilities are clean and disinfected.
 There are hand sanitizer dispensers in the hallway and the bathrooms have soap and water.